google/comprehensive-rust/src/user-defined-types/destructuring.md

 <details>

+# Structs

+* Change the literal values in `foo` to match with the other patterns.
+* Add a new field to `Foo` and make changes to the pattern as needed.
+* The distinction between a capture and a constant expression can be hard to spot.
+Try changing the `2` in the second arm to a variable, and see that it subtly doesn't work.
+Change it to a `const` and see it working again.

+# Enums

 Key points:
 * The `if`/`else` expression is returning an enum that is later unpacked with a `match`.
 * You can try adding a third variant to the enum definition and displaying the errors when running the code.
 Point out the places where your code is now inexhaustive and how the compiler tries to give you hints.
+* The values in the enum variants can only be accessed after being pattern matched.
+The pattern binds references to the fields in the "match arm" after the `=>`.
+* Demonstrate what happens when the search is inexhaustive.
+Note the advantage the Rust compiler provides by confirming when all cases are handled.

 </details>